iamcarlosdaniel/iamcarlosdaniel/en/README.md

 ## How do I name my repositories?

 This is a question that all developers ask themselves with the goal of maintaining a more organized naming structure.
-For this reason, I created the [_Repository Naming Convention_](https://github.com/iamcarlosdaniel/repository-naming-convention), a convention that helps standardize the naming of project repositories, regardless of their purpose.
+For this reason, I created the [Repository Naming Convention](https://github.com/iamcarlosdaniel/repository-naming-convention), a convention that helps standardize the naming of project repositories, regardless of their purpose.

 Built with ❤ by Carlos Daniel